WELCOME TO GOLF LEMONADE!

 All scores are out of 10.
 We average the three sub scores to create one final score.
 The sub scores are generated from our 20 point review.
 Our main goal is to show you the level of quality you should see at each golf course.
 We understand that not everybody will agree with our exact scores and that is OK.
 We assign an exact number but really, our intent is to show you the approx. level of quality.
 You should be confident that a 9.0 course will give you a higher-end playing experience than a 7.5 for example.
 Courses within a tenth or two are not significantly different.
 Because of all the averaging, it takes several small differences or one large one to change overall score.
 This helps minimize scores being way off due to one element "scored incorrectly."
 As a note, we will often comment on "non-course" features such as the clubhouse, staff ability, or quality of food but we do not included items like this in our rating score.
 The score is only for quality of the golf course.

-Additional note about conditions: We attempt to publish what normal course conditions will be like through a variety of methods including prior year conditions, current conditions, and other factors that indicate condition.
-We do not publish conditions at the time of review b/c these can change dramatically over time.
+Note about conditions: We attempt to publish what normal course conditions will be like through a variety of methods including prior year conditions, current conditions, and other factors that indicate condition.
 Ex.
 1: Winter kill can destroy one course and leave the next one almost untouched.
 One month later, the kill may be completely gone while another course may suffer all summer.
 Ex.
 2: Heavy rains can make some courses unplayable and others are barely impacted.
 A few hours later the course may be fine.
 Ex.
 3: An afternoon tournament can make greens very rough if people did not fix their marks.
 Ex.
 4: Some courses aerate and temporarily create very rough greens while others do it differently and have milder affect.

 Their are many more examples but if you are concerned about conditions, simply call the course and ask for an update; particularly early season winter kill, heavy rains, and late season aeration.